 The diagnosis of CKD starts with a medical history.
-A family history of kidney failure can raise suspicions.
-So can a history of high blood pressure, or diabetes may indicate to your doctor that you might have CKD.
+A family history of kidney failure can raise suspicions, as can a history of high blood pressure, or diabetes may indicate to your doctor that you might have CKD.
 But other tests, including those below, are necessary to confirm that you have CKD.

 A complete blood count (CBC) can show anemia.
 Your kidneys make erythropoietin, which is a hormone.
 This hormone stimulates your bone marrow to make red blood cells.
 When your kidney is severely damaged, your ability to make erythropoietin decreases.
-This causes the decline in red blood cells known as anemia.
+This causes a decline in red blood cells known as anemia.

 CKD can affect your electrolyte levels.
 Potassium may be high and bicarbonate levels may be low if you have CKD.
 There may also be an increase of acid in the blood.

 Parathyroid hormone (PTH) test

 The kidneys and your parathyroid glands interact through the regulation of calcium and phosphorus.
-Changes in kidney function affect the release of PTH.
+A change in kidney function affects the release of PTH.
 This affects calcium levels throughout your body.

 Renal flow and scan

 A renal scan is an imaging study of kidney function.